-The University of Montana is planning to host in-person instruction for fall 2020 classes.
+The University of Montana is hosting in-person instruction for fall 2020 classes.
 We are proceeding in a measured and data-informed manner that considers, first and foremost, the safety of all members of our UM community.
 See the Fall 2020 website for more information.

 Questions?
 Call the UM Coronavirus Hotline at 406-243-INFO(4636) from 8 a.m. to 5 p.m.
 Monday-Friday to speak with a UM employees about your questions.